Fire crews responding to large blaze in Glendene, West Auckland

-More than a dozen fire crews are responding to a large factory blaze in West Auckland early this morning.
+More than a dozen fire crews have responded to a large factory blaze in West Auckland early this morning.

 Fire crews from around the city are at the fire on Hepburn Rd, in Glendene, after reports of a blaze were made just after 6am.